Click here for the home page

 A place for questions, comments and rants that I don't expect anyone to answer, but I need to get them off my chest anyway.
+Unlike the Random Thoughts page, what you see here won't have anything to do with politics.

 Now what does the media do for filler stories when there isn't celebrity news available?
 Well, thousands of men and women disappear every year, from all social and ethnic backgrounds, but if the person in question is white, female, attractive, and middle or upper class, she will get all the attention.
 Remember how in the summer of 2001, everybody was talking about whether Gary Condit was responsible for the disappearance of his intern, Chandra Levy, but after September 11, some talk show hosts admitted they couldn't remember the California congressman's name?
 Others given wall-to-wall coverage during the next five years were Elizabeth Smart, Laci Peterson, Jennifer Wilbanks and Natalee Holloway.
 This phenomenon has happened often enough to be called "Missing White Woman Syndrome" (MWWS).
 If they can't report on missing white women, the media may run stories of shark attacks, though statistically more people get bitten/stung by other animals all the time.
 Or they might do a story around a meaningless poll.
 Poll stories aren't news, because with any poll, the wording of the question completely changes the result.
 Of course, news organizations would go out of business if they ever ran a headline or began a radio/TV program by saying, "Today nothing happened," so they have to put something in their pages or air time.
-So if you see an unusual number of offbeat "Man Bites Dog" stories that normally wouldn't make it in the news, that's a sign that all is quiet in the rest of the world.
+So if you see some offbeat "Man Bites Dog" stories that normally wouldn't make it in the news, that's a sign that all is quiet in the rest of the world.

 2. I have learned from all of the above that the second worst time of the year for news is late summer.
 Presumably this is because a lot of us are on vacation in July and August, including the people who make news.
 The worst time of the year for news is the week between December 25 and January 1; that's why most of the magazines and newspapers fill their pages with pictures to remind us of what happened during the past twelve months.
 Nowadays late summer is becoming nearly as hard to fill with news stories, but unless you're Jewish or Ethiopian (their calendars begin the year in September), it's pointless to have an annual recap before Labor Day.